-Mr. Greg Lucas (’98) earned a Bachelor of Arts in Business with a minor in Economics during his time on the Hill.
-With over 25 years of experience in finance and accounting, Mr. Lucas has held roles ranging from Controller to CAO and CFO at companies with sales volumes from $65 million to $23 billion.
-He has had the opportunity to serve stateside in Houston, Dallas, and Austin, as well as internationally in Calgary, Tokyo, Shanghai, and Amsterdam.
-Currently, he serves as the Chief Accounting Officer at Thermon, a publicly traded small-cap manufacturing firm specializing in industrial process heating solutions.
+Mr. Greg Lucas (’98) earned a Bachelor of Business Administration with a major in Accounting and a minor in Economics during his time on the Hill.
+With over 25 years of experience in finance and accounting, Mr. Lucas has held roles ranging from Controller to Chief Accounting Officer at companies with sales from $65 million to $23 billion.

 Read along to hear more from Greg as he reflects on his journey and connection with ETBU.